 Across the world, people are discovering strange rashes that seem to have no cause.
 For the 23% of Americans who suffer from autoimmune diseases, these rashes could be a warning sign of something more serious.

-Autoimmune diseases make the body attack its own tissues and organs, and skin is the body’s largest organ.
+Autoimmune diseases make the body attack its own tissues and organs, and the skin is the body’s largest organ.
 This can result in scarring, skin sensitivity, lesions, and other forms of autoimmune disease rash.

 Read on to learn more about autoimmune disease rashes and treatment options.